usdaud/algotradinglib.github.io/en/pedia/r/redundancy_reduction.md

 ### Feature Selection

 Feature selection involves selecting the most relevant variables for use in algorithmic models.
 By identifying and utilizing only the essential features, redundant and irrelevant data can be discarded.
-Techniques like Principal Component Analysis (PCA) and Recursive Feature Elimination (RFE) are commonly used in feature selection.
+Techniques like [Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA) and Recursive Feature Elimination (RFE) are commonly used in feature selection.

 ### Data Deduplication